-People are typically unsure of how to live in an area where bears are present.
-Humans unknowingly attract and provide for wild animals around their homes.
-Attractants include bird feeders, trash, bird baths and pet food bowls with leftover food to name a few.
-These things unintentionally lure bears and other unwanted wildlife.
+Humans unknowingly attract and provide for wild animals, including black bear, around their homes.
+Attractants include bird feeders, trash, bird baths and pet food bowls with leftover food.
+These things can unintentionally lure bears and other unwanted wildlife closer to people.
 Following a few guidelines can decrease negative interactions and help bears stay wild.
 Visit bearwise.org to learn more.